-But the Morrison Government’s Religious Discrimination Bill is a step backwards, that would wind back hard-fought protections for LGBTIQ+ people, women, people with disability, and even people of faith.
+But the Morrison Government’s Religious Discrimination Bill is a step backwards, that would wind back hard-fought protections for LGBTQ+ people, women, people with disability, and even people of faith.

 The draft laws contain provisions that will undermine everyone’s right to live in dignity and respect, compromising access to judgement-free healthcare and inclusive workplaces and schools.

-Stuck for words?
-Here are some key talking points you can write about:
+Here are some key points about the Religious Discrimination Bill that you can include: